KonstantinPusac/chess-c-engine/README.md

 - Separation of logic for white and black pieces
 - Move parsing with support for capturing (notation using `x`)
 - Defensive input validation
-- Easily extensible for future improvements such as castling, en passant, and AI
+- Easily extensible for future improvements such as check-mate, AI

 ## Project Files